 When time is limited...

-I have a big box of "treasures" I use for collaging when I am in a hurry or at a loss for a background.
-The box contains clippings from magazines, lovely patterned napkins, gelli printed papers, as well as store-bought scrapbook and art papers.
+I have a big box of "treasures" I use for collaging when I am in a hurry or when I need a quick background.
+My treasures include clippings from magazines, lovely patterned napkins, Gelli printed papers, as well as store-bought scrapbook and art papers.

 Toni Burt, an Australian artist, uses all types of ephemera in the background of her luscious art done in various books.
 Ivy Newport also collects vintage papers and old ledgers for her beautiful journals.
 This journal entry is inspired by one of Annie Hamman's journal portraits.